appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/podman.md

 for our example configuration.

 :::info
-If your Appcircle server is running with `HTTPS`, then the API and Redis stream endpoint should be like this:
+If your Appcircle server is configured as `HTTPS`, then the Redis and API URL should be like this:

 - `redis.appcircle.spacetech.com:443,ssl=true`
 - `https://api.appcircle.spacetech.com/build/v1`